sillyY/TemplateCLI-Extension/README.md

 </template>
 <script>
 export default {
-    name: 'App', // Here use the app, the filename will replace the app here data() {
+    name: 'App', // You can configure your 'App', the filename will replace this here. data() {
         return {